Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Arnold Hague (The Allied Convoy System) states that OB 288 departed Liverpool Febr.
-18, and was dispersed Febr.
-22. Arnold Hague has no ships sunk in OB 288, but 2 damaged (he does not list stragglers, nor ships sunk after dispersal).
+Arnold Hague's "The Allied Convoy System" states that OB 288 departed Liverpool Febr.
+18 and was dispersed Febr.
+22. He has no ships sunk in OB 288, but 2 damaged (however, he does not include stragglers, nor ships sunk after dispersal).
 He also lists OB 287 as dispersed, and Scottish Standard, which Rohwer says was damaged by aircraft and sunk by U-boat, is listed by Hague as sunk by aircraft on the 21st (5 dead).
-Additionally, he lists the British ships Gracia (no casualties) and Housatonic (3 dead) as sunk by aircraft in Convoy OB 287, on the 19th.
+Additionally, he lists the British ships Gracia (no casualties) and Housatonic (3 dead) as sunk by aircraft in Convoy OB 287, on the 19th (again, see my page about this convoy).

 Crew List - No survivors: